jeevakarunya07-alt/Computer-Networks-and-Cybersecurity/README.md

 **Expected Outcome:**

-The proposed architecture is expected to provide a simple way to collect, process and communicate traffic information.
-It can be used as a basic model for developing a more advanced smart-city traffic monitoring system.
+The proposed system is expected to monitor traffic conditions automatically, process sensor data using the SoC, identify traffic levels, and send timely information to the monitoring centre.
+It can also provide alerts when heavy traffic is detected.

 **Personal Reflection:**